Regulation in the tourism system

 Various organisations are involved in tourism in New Zealand, including Government departments, regional and Māori tourism organisations, marketing networks formed by private operators, and industry associations that represent operators from across the different sectors of the tourism industry.

-The Government’s role in the tourism sector is primarily as a steward of the tourism system, which it does through setting strategy and providing funding to promote New Zealand as a tourism destination and to build facilities and infrastructure to support visitor experiences.
-Regulation specific to tourism plays a relatively minor role in the system and there is minimal regulation specific to tourism businesses.
+The Government’s role in the tourism system is primarily as a steward, which it does through setting strategy and providing funding to promote New Zealand as a tourism destination and to build facilities and infrastructure to support visitor experiences.

 Ministerial portfolios and key statutes